 With the steady growth in the eCommerce industry, we have witnessed both, the birth as well as the death of million online stores around the world.
 The main reason to fail as an eCommerce entrepreneur is the lack of awareness.

-Fact is, people believe that once they launch their online store, sales happen magically.
+The fact is, people believe that once they launch their online store, sales happen magically.
 Unfortunately, that’s not the case.
-One needs to put in a lot of effort into their online business just like any other retail/physical businesses out there.
+One needs to put in a lot of effort into their online business just like any other retail/physical business out there.
 In the last one decade, we have seen some disruptive eCommerce stores taking the world by the storm.

 When Alibaba tried to establish its roots in China, the internet was pretty new.
 Not many people wanted to do online transactions, which was a big downfall for eBay.